rubenanapu/css/README.md

 * `overflow: hidden` hides child elements that are moved outside the limits of the parent.
 It does not have any effect if applied to `html` or `body` elements, unless you apply at the same time to both `html and body`.
 * **Stacking Context**: z-index are always applied only inside the parent.
 If an "uncle" has a z-index of 100, and "parent" has z-index 0, giving a "nephew" a z-index = 200 will not make it show above "uncle", since the parent index is lower than uncle.

+# Background

+* `background-size: cover; ` (cover is the same as `100% auto`, which is 100% width and auto height).
+Some parts of the image are not visible.
+* `background-size: contain;` makes the image show completely inside the container.
+* `background-repeat: no-repeat;` is the most common way of using.